Single mothers often bear a tremendous financial burden. Living on one paycheck, most are unable to provide even the barest of necessities.

-Call 1-877-WVA-CHIP (1-877-982-2447) to apply by phone or to have an application mailed to you or you may apply online at inROADS — the one & only tool to apply for benefits offered by the state of West Virginia.
+Call 1-877-WVA-CHIP (1-877-982-2447) or to have an application mailed to you or you may also apply via the Internet at inROADS for expedited processing.

 Unemployment Insurance is a state-operated insurance program designed to partially replace lost wages when you are out of work through no fault of your own.
 To be eligible, you must have been paid of at least $2200 in the first two of the last five calendar quarters.

 If you meet the eligibility requirements of the law, you’re entitled to supplemental income while you are looking for a new job, up to a maximum of $424 per week.
 In West Virginia, the minimum weekly benefit rate is $24.
-1

-Award amounts vary based on the applicant’s demonstrated level of financial need, up to a maximum of $2,500 for each academic year.
+Award amounts vary based on the applicant’s demonstrated level of financial need and available funding, up to a maximum of $2,800 for each academic year.

 For priority consideration, file your Free Application for Federal Student Aid (FAFSA) as soon as possible after October 1, before April 15 deadline.References

 - Spotlight on Poverty and Opportunity, West Virginia

 - What is WV Works cash assistance?

 - What is the income limit for food stamps in West Virginia?